 top of page

-I look for scenes at the intersecting points of different stories, trying to find images with a complicated legacy, or presenting multiple viewpoints.
+I look for scenes at the intersecting points of different stories, trying to find compositions with a complicated legacy, or presenting multiple viewpoints.
 The straightforward way in which I approach the subject matter of these photographs is important: I am exploring the tension created by photographs which are compositionally flat, but contextually multilayered

 bottom of page